 - A 30 day review written by the parent with details about the schedule, content, and instruction at home

-- Increased sharing of work samples from home
+- Increase sharing of work samples from home

-- Modify the student’s learning goals and performance outcomes
+Modifying the student's learning goals or performance objectives

 - Modify the number of courses being taken in WSLP and the scope and sequence of the learning goals and objectives